 The fatty acids are good for the heart and also beneficial in stabilizing blood glucose levels.
 Maca contains alkaloids and some unique compounds called macamides, thought to be beneficial that have only been found in the maca plant.
 It is also a great source of phytonutrients.

-Maca contains arginine which stimulates nitric oxide production (the same way Viagra works), likely why it is sometimes called the Peruvian Viagra.
+Maca contains arginine which stimulates nitric oxide production (the same way that little blue pill works), likely why it is sometimes called the Peruvian V*agra.

 The maca plant also contains plant sterols that appear to influence responses within the endocrine system, resulting in the body better able to regulate and achieve hormonal balance.
 Much more on that below.